 Service Dogs are tax deductible

 My faithful service dog, Pasha recently had to be put down after many months of treatment for cancer to the spine.
 The cost of his care during those 6 months was more than $10,000.00.
-When I was discussing this year’s medical expenses to deduct from my taxes, I mentioned that my service dog had more medical expenses that we did.
-While I never gave it though, it turns out a service dog is a medial aid just as a wheelchair or other medical devises, which are tax deductible.
+When I was discussing this year’s medical expenses to deduct from my taxes, I mentioned that my service dog had more medical expenses than we did.
+While I never gave it though, it turns out a service dog is a medical aid just as a wheelchair or other medical devices, which are tax deductible.

 The costs of buying, training, and maintaining a service animal to assist an individual with mental disabilities may qualify as medical care if the taxpayer can establish that the taxpayer is using the service animal primarily for medical care to alleviate a mental defect or illness and that the taxpayer would not have paid the expenses but for the disability, disease, or illness.